hongdi-zhao/hongdi-zhao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am a Ph.D.
-Student in Applied Economics and Management at Cornell University.
+Student in Applied Economics and Management at Cornell University, with a minor in Data Science.
 My research interests lie in the fields of applied microeconomics with a focus on economic development and human well-being.
 I am interested in using Machine Learning as a tool to study economic development.